- For years SAP has said great things about Apple and SAP partnership.

 SAP did release an SDK for iOS.

-However, outside of this basic and low effort initiative, the iOS is little seen on SAP projects.
-Newsflash to SAP, no SDK is necessary for the iOS.
-Companies are doing just fine developing in iOS and SAP is not successful in mobility, as is covered in the article How Accurate Was SAP Being Number One in Mobility Due to Sybase Acquisition?
+However, outside of this fundamental and low effort initiative, the iOS is little seen on SAP projects.
+Newsflash to SAP, no SDK is necessary for iOS.
+Companies are doing just fine developing in iOS, and SAP is not successful in mobility, as is covered in the article How Accurate Was SAP Being Number One in Mobility Due to Sybase Acquisition?

 This is a repeating story for SAP. iOS has no natural connection to SAP.